Harmonic Convolutional Networks based on Discrete Cosine Transform: Image Classification

 .1cm {\bf Harmonic block implementations.} Here we compare the standard harmonic block implementation with its memory efficient version introduced in Algorithm~\ref{alg:mem_eff_harm_block}, see Table~\ref{tab:alg_req}.
-The comparison on CIFAR-10 dataset demonstrates that Algorithm~\ref{alg:mem_eff_harm_block} provides similar overall performance but reduces both the runtime and memory requirements by over 50\%.
-We will therefore use solely this implementation of the harmonic block except for the root (first) layers, where this implementation is impossible due to the use of BN.
+The comparison on CIFAR-10 dataset demonstrates that Algorithm~\ref{alg:mem_eff_harm_block} provides similar overall performance but reduces both the runtime and memory requirements nearly three times.
+We will therefore use solely this implementation of the harmonic block except for the root (first) layer due to the use of BN on that first layer.

-.1cm {\bf Ablation study.} The effect of filter parametrisation by DCT basis is investigated by changing particular layers of WRN-16-4 (without dropout), see Table~\ref{tab:ablation}.
-The effect is measured as a change in standard error over 5 runs.
-Firstly, the root convolutional layer of WRN is replaced with harmonic block which adds 0.28 absolute improvement over the baseline error 24.07\%.
-Normalization on the DCT responses gains another 0.12.
-Using the harmonic blocks only in the residual blocks boosts the accuracy of the baseline by 0.85.
-Replacing the first layer along with the residual blocks does not provide any empirical benefit.
-Adding normalization to the root harmonic block gives only a subtle improvement but decreases the variance by half.
-These observations correspond to the results obtained on the NORB dataset, see~Table~\ref{tab:norb_setting}.
+.1cm {\bf Ablation study.} The effect of filter parametrisation by DCT bases is investigated by replacing particular layers of WRN-16-4 (w/o dropout) with harmonic blocks, see Table~\ref{tab:ablation}.
+We consider replacing the root convolution layer (with or without BN), or layers in residual blocks.
+Replacing each layer has provided the greatest improvement, while BN in the first block decreases the variance by half.
+These observations correspond to the results obtained on NORB dataset.
 We will always be employing BN as part of the root harmonic block.